How Japan's space agency pulled off a daring expedition to snatch pieces of ancient space rock

 But when Hayabusa2 left Earth, it was headed to an asteroid without an official name.
 Its provisional designation, 1999 JU3, merely referred to the date and time of its discovery.
 The rock was a mystery.

-"The asteroid is a new world," says Tsuda Yuichi, the project manager of Hayabusa2.
+"The asteroid is a new world," says Yuichi Tsuda, the project manager of Hayabusa2.
 "Before getting there, we do not know anything about it."

 In 2015, the team at JAXA put out a call to the Japanese public to name the rock.
 From 7,336 entries, the selection committee settled on one.